Maverix Studio

 FROM raw_cosdienr d

-LEFT JOIN raw_cosbusnm b ON b.bn_alpha_key = d.de_alpha_key
+LEFT JOIN raw_cosbusnm b ON b.bn_alpha_key = d.de_alpha_key AND b.bn_line_no = 1

 LEFT JOIN raw_cosphone p ON p.ph_alpha_key = d.de_alpha_key